Rollover Equity in LBOs: Why PE Firms Use It

 As discussed above, rollover appears in both sources and uses.
 The key modeling point is that rollover reduces the sponsor's required equity contribution dollar-for-dollar.

 If a transaction requires $200 million of total equity and management rolls $30 million, the sponsor contributes $170 million.
-This directly affects return calculations.
+This directly affects return calculations and capital deployment decisions for the fund.

 Impact on Returns Analysis